VGDragon/shanaBotAddonExample/README.md

 ## Writing a message
 For sending a message you need to use the DiscordAPI given from ShanaBot.
 In the DiscordAPI class you have different types of actions your Addon can use.
-For writing a message, you can use 6 function and the simble one is sendMessage("").
+For writing a message, you can use 6 function and a simble one is sendMessage("").
 ```
 discordAPI.sendMessage("Hello World.")
 ```